Index of Services, UK: March 2025

 Revisions to Index of Services

-In line with the National Accounts Revision Policy, this release gives data for January 2025, with no previous periods open for revision.
+In line with the National Accounts Revision Policy, this release gives data for March 2025, with January and February 2025 also open for revision.

 Nôl i'r tabl cynnwys